Dr. Larry Cohen (856) 352-5428

 Life is not often fair – but when we see reality clearly and accept it just as it is, peace and serenity have a chance to take hold.
 Acceptance allows you to stop fighting with the truth and being so miserable about it.
 Fighting against ‘what is’ leads only to frustration, and never leads to a peaceful resolution of one’s feelings and attitudes.
 We can choose to expend our energy in anger and outrage, or, we can face facts, accept life on life’s terms, and move forward toward greater things.

-Those whom I work with often hear me describe each day as a pie.
-The pie only has so many pieces, and I always ask ‘ok, how much of today’s pie do you want to waste on resentment and anger?
+I tell those I work with that each day is like a pie.
+The pie only has so many pieces, and I always ask ‘ok, how much of today’s pie do you want to waste on resentment and anger?’
 You can sit in anger and shake your fist at the world’s unfairness, or you can work on acceptance – seeing and internalizing reality as it is, and not as you wish it to be.
 How much of today’s pie do you want to devote to acceptance, growth, flexibility, and contentment.
 It’s normal to be disappointed when life does not go as planned, but spending energy sitting in disappointment is just a waste of that energy.

 Decide: you can expend your energy on life events that you cannot change, or, you can begin to accept life as it is and focus your energy on the positive.
 Again, UNHAPPINESS LIVES IN UNMET EXPECTATIONS!
 Whether we are disappointed in our loved ones, in ourselves, or in the world around us.
 Ask “what’s in my best interest?”
 To sit with a negative, ungrateful attitude, or to change my attitude and be grateful for what I have within my control.
 Now you can begin to improve your life.